-Here are some recent works from Hawaii.
+Here is a sampling of some works from Hawaii.
 The 8x10's are mainly Plein Air, or painted on site outside.
 I usually then just touch them up in the studio afterwards.
-See my linked blog pages on the Home page for most recent work as I update this weekly.
+See my linked blog pages on the Home page for most recent work as I update this monthly.

 Most of the larger work, 11x14 and larger are studio works from reference photos and smaller studies.